soamsy/leetcode/README.md

 My LeetCode solutions.

-All solutions are in python, and modified so they can run locally without the LeetCode boilerplate.
+Solutions in python are modified so they can run locally without the LeetCode boilerplate.